 |Ø Psychology||Ø Science||Ø Economics|

 - Applicants from India: Applicants must apply online using the online application link and upload all the required documents in PDF format before the deadline.
 The CTA’s Department of Education (DoE) will administer the TSP selection process in India separately.
-The pre and post selection will be administered by CTA’s DoE and the Tibet Fund in coordination with the U.S. Embassy’s Public Affairs Section in New Delhi, India.
+The pre-selection will be administered by CTA’s DoE and the post-selection by the Tibet Fund in coordination with the U.S. Embassy’s Public Diplomacy Section in New Delhi, India.

-- Applicants from Nepal: Applicants must submit their application and all supporting documents to the TSP SSC Nepal, who has been appointed to administer the TSP selection process in Nepal separately.
-The pre and post selection of TSP Nepal candidates will be administered by TSP SSC Nepal under the direction of The Tibet Fund in coordination with the U.S. Embassy in Kathmandu, Nepal.
+- Applicants from Nepal: Applicants must submit their application and all supporting documents to the TSP SSC Nepal, which has been appointed to administer the TSP selection process in Nepal separately.
+The pre and post-selection of TSP Nepal candidates will be administered by TSP SSC Nepal under the direction of The Tibet Fund in coordination with the U.S. Embassy in Kathmandu, Nepal.

 |Academic Performance in

-If you have any questions regarding the Tibetan Scholarship Program (TSP), please send your queries to the attention of the Tibet Fund’s TSP Program Coordinator – Tenzing Choephel Chumeego at [email protected] or the CTA’s DoE Scholarship Section head – Sonam Sangmo at [email protected]; [email protected].
-For questions related to the TSP application process in Nepal, please contact Tsering Topgyal at [email protected]
+If you have any questions regarding the Tibetan Scholarship Program (TSP), please send your queries to the attention of the Tibet Fund’s TSP Program Director – Tenzing Choephel Chumeego at [email protected] or the CTA’s DoE Scholarship Section head – Sonam Sangmo at [email protected]; [email protected].
+For questions related to the TSP application process in Nepal, please email [email protected] or contact Doma La (9818255536)/ Tsering Topgyal La (9851046397) / Ms. Nima La (9808206979)

-Find Application Form here: TSP 2023 application form.
+Find the Application Form here: TSP 2024 application form.